What is an Extension & What Does it Mean for You?

 What Does an Extension do?

 An extension allows more time to fully review and maximize opportunities related to the new tax law.
 The extension period for an individual return is six months.
-For most years, this means the due date for your individual tax return is extended from April 15 to October 15.
-In years where April 15 falls on a Saturday, Sunday, or holiday, the deadline for individual federal income tax returns is moved to the first succeeding day that is not a weekend or holiday.
-For the 2021 filing year, the individual tax return deadline is April 18, 2022.
+For most years, this means the due date for your individual tax return is extended from April 15 to Oct.
+15. In years where April 15 falls on a Saturday, Sunday or holiday, the deadline for individual federal income tax returns is moved to the first succeeding day that is not a weekend or holiday.
+For the 2023 filing year, the individual tax return deadline is April 15, 2024.

-Below are a few common questions on filing extensions.
+Below are a few common questions on filing extensions:

 What are the Benefits of Filing a Tax Extension?